 If you’re concerned about the burning of your lip plumper, refrain from use immediately and seek the guidance of a licensed medical professional (or just use SeneGence’s because ours does not burn or function under this mechanism).
 Read more below!

-Okay, off soap box and onto the science!
+Okay, off the soap box and onto the science!

 SeneDerm Solutions LipVolumizer™